Rethink Water Joliet FAQs

-The current average monthly water bill in 2020 is $30.75.
-In 2030, with Lake Michigan water, it is estimated the average water bill will increase by an additional $60-$70 per month.
-These bill increases are being further studied and refined in 2020.
+The current average monthly water bill in 2021 is $34.00.
+In 2030, with Lake Michigan water purchased from the City of Chicago, it is estimated the average water bill will increase by an additional $44 to $54 per month.
+These bill increases are being further studied and refined as the program progresses.

 What does my utility bill include?